hainesc/anchor/README.md

 | cni.anchor.org/routes | 10.88.0.0/16,10.0.1.5;10.99.1.0/24,10.0.1.7 | Add customized routes for the pod |

 The *cni.anchor.org/subnet* is **mandatory** since anchor cannot guess an IP if it don't know which VLAN the pod in.

+## Known Users

+Please let me know by posting a pull request with the logo of your company if you are using Anchor.

 ## TODO